 Excerpts from the Pennsylvania Municipalities Planning Code, Act of 1968, P.L.
 805, No. 247, as reenacted and amended regarding adopting sign ordinances.
 Nineteenth Edition, September 2009.

-In Radnor Township in Delaware County, billboards are regulated as a part of the sign ordinance within the zoning ordinance.
-Radnor’s billboard provisions prohibit digital billboards and have specific requirements for the location, number, size, and height of billboards.
+Radnor Township (PA) regulates billboards as a part of its sign ordinance, which is part of the township's zoning ordinance.
+The provisions prohibit digital billboards and have specific requirements for the location, number, size, and height of billboards.

 This report shows planners, citizens, and officials how they can successfully advocate for sensitive and contextual corporate franchise design that can respect and even enhance community character and local economic development.